UKCloud/documentation/articles/openstack/ostack-how-use-triliovault.md

 ## Getting Started

-If you are currently using a SSO enabled account to access the OpenStack platform, and you wish to make use of the TrilioVault service, please raise a support ticket and request a Keystone account for Trilio management.
+If you are currently using an SSO-enabled account to access the OpenStack platform and you want to make use of the TrilioVault service,  raise a support ticket and request a Keystone account for Trilio management.

 ### TrilioVault Dashboard